 Jampel Dell'Angelo in Ecological Economics on the Global Water Grabbing Syndrome

-In a recently published paper, Jampel Dell'Angelo, Rulli and D'Odorico review the phenomenon of 'water grabbing'.
+In a recently published paper, Jampel Dell'Angelo, Maria Cristina Rulli and Paolo D'Odorico review the phenomenon of 'water grabbing'.

 09/08/2017 | 11:45 AM